Bhathu23/Smart_Door_Lock_System/README.md

 ### **More convincing reasons to go for smart door locking system.**

 1. You Need a Smartphone for That:
--You need to pair your smartphone’s Bluetooth with deadbolt to lock or unlock your keys.
+- You need to pair your smartphone’s Bluetooth with deadbolt to lock or unlock your keys.
--Just simply tap that deadbolt to open your door.
+- Just simply tap that deadbolt to open your door.
--Yeah, it’s pretty cool and handy in the situation when you lose your keys.
+- Yeah, it’s pretty cool and handy in the situation when you lose your keys.
 Plus, it gives you a freedom of carrying the bunch of keys with you.